 “Congested cities make it clear that mobility has to change”

-In our #CodeThatMovesTheWorld blog series, we’re talking to a few of our digital minds that work at CARIAD to get an insight into their work, see what drives them and hear about their vision for future automotive mobility.
+In our #CodeThatMovesTheWorld series, we’re talking to a few of our digital minds that work at CARIAD to get an insight into their work, see what drives them and hear about their visions for future automotive mobility.
 This week, we’re talking to Julia Altenbuchner, Software Architect – HD Maps.

 Born in Bavaria, Julia studied geography alongside computer science at the Ludwig Maximilian University of Munich.
 At the time, computer science was her minor discipline, but it soon became more of a passion.
 Wanting to better combine the two subjects, she moved to the UK and took a master’s degree in GIS (Geographic Information Science) at University College London, after which she also completed a PhD at the university in the same field.

 Whilst studying for her PhD, Julia worked on many open-source projects and later stayed on as postdoc, before finding an industry position as a researcher, where she explored future digital trends and worked on a project for autonomous vehicles.
 Last year, she moved back to Germany and joined Carmeq, which then became part of CARIAD, where she continues her exciting work on automated driving and the future of mobility.

 Hi Julia, you’ve focused heavily in the area of geographic information science and now brought that expertise into CARIAD.
 What sort of projects are you currently working on here?

 At the moment, my team and I are designing and developing code that supports the development of a map learning pipeline used for automated driving functions.